Legislation and legal definition

 22. What is the typical cost range of a trade-secret misappropriation suit?
 Can a successful litigant recover costs and attorneys’ fees?

 There is no ‘normal’ cost range.
-Court fees and recoverable attorney fees are determined on the basis of the value at stake that varies depending on the economic importance of the matter for the claimant.
-Claimant must provide an estimate of the amount in dispute and the court will fix the amount based on the information on file.
+Court fees and recoverable attorney fees are determined based on the value at stake that varies depending on the economic importance of the matter for the claimant.
+The claimant must provide an estimate of the amount in dispute and the court will fix the amount based on the information on file.
 Since in trade secret misappropriation cases part of the claims will not be for money, they need to be appraised.
 Based on the amount at stake, a successful claimant will be able to recover fees set by the German Attorney Fee Act (RVG) that sets variable lump sums for certain procedural steps and are determined by court order.
-If claimant only partially prevails, the court will determine the portions in which each party has to bear costs.
+If the claimant only partially prevails, the court will determine the portions in which each party has to bear costs.
 In most instances, a party and their representatives will agree on a higher remuneration that better reflects the work done.
 The difference between the fixed amount and the paid higher fee is not recoverable from the other side.
 The recoverable costs are very moderate in comparison with other countries.

-For example, if the amount at stake is set at €10 million, a defendant could recover under the RVG roughly €95,000 plus recoverable out of pocket expenses unless the case justifies representation by an attorney at law and a patent attorney.
-In the latter case recoverable costs would double.
+For example, if the amount at stake is set at €10 million, a defendant could recover under the RVG roughly €95,000 plus recoverable out-of-pocket expenses unless the case justifies representation by an attorney at law and a patent attorney.
+In the latter case, recoverable costs would double.

-Interestingly, in litigation cases German attorneys at law are not permitted to charge fees below the amounts set by the RVG.
+Interestingly, in litigation cases, German attorneys at law are not permitted to charge fees below the amounts set by the RVG.